janosg/janosg.github.io/_pages/about.md

 Hi!
 My name is Janoś, I am an economist and open-source contributor.

-I have a passion for using and creating good tools.
+I have a passion for using and creating tools.
 A few years ago, I started [estimagic](https://estimagic.readthedocs.io/en/stable/), a package for difficult numerical optimization problems.

 In my next project, I am exploring how AI can change the way researchers from academia and